linzjs/linz/docs/models.rst

 - ``recordActions``
 - ``export``

 These allow you to describe how the model index should function.
-The grid DSL is discussed in more detail in :ref:`models-grid-reference`.
+The list DSL is discussed in more detail in :ref:`models-list-reference`.

 .. _models-form-dsl-summary-reference: